Rate My Teams: FPL and Fantrax EPL GW-6

 - Palhinha (Fulham) -> Willian (Fulham)

-Nick Pope is proving to be a valuable choice in this price range, so I intend to keep him as a long-term option.
-My primary transfer for this game week involves adding Salah to my lineup.
+Nick Pope is proving to be a valuable choice in this price range, so I intend to keep him long-term.
+My primary transfer for this game-week involves adding Salah to my lineup.
 Given Salah’s high price, I need to rejigger my finances.
-Fortunately, I’ve identified a more budget-friendly option in Reguilon, who also has a favorable fixture this game week.
+Fortunately, I’ve identified a more budget-friendly defensive option in Reguilon, who also has a favorable fixture.
 I’ve also had to part ways with both Collins and Palhinha due to budget constraints.

 Fantrax NMA-17